The Overbrook Foundation is a progressive family foundation that supports organizations advancing human rights and conserving the natural environment.

 With the passing of Helen and Frank in the early 1980s, leadership of the Foundation fell to their three children, Arthur Altschul, Margaret Lang and Edith Graham, as well as several of their grandchildren.
 The estates of Helen and Frank created the Foundation’s initial endowment of approximately $45 million.
 Between the mid-1980s and 2000, these directors continued support for many of the institutions and causes favored by the founders and began developing an Overbrook focus on environmental issues.

-During this same period, the Foundation’s portfolio grew significantly.
+During this same period, the Foundation's portfolio grew significantly.
 Directors recognized that the Foundation was evolving into a significant family philanthropy and began a systematic review of its mission, values, programs, governance and management.
-This led to a decision in 2001 to engage professional staff to further the Foundation’s development under direction of a Board of Directors, which was at that time made up of three generations of family.
-With professional staff now in place, the Foundation continued its shift from making grants driven by individual board and family interests to a focus on defined program areas with clear strategies and intended outcomes.
+This led to a decision in 2001 to engage professional staff to further the Foundation's development under direction of a family-led Board of Directors.
+With professional staff in place, the Foundation continued its shift toward making grants with a focus on defined program areas with clear strategies and intended outcomes.

-Overbrook is now managed by its President and CEO and his six-member staff.
-It remains a family-led foundation with its Board of Directors being third and fourth generation descendants of Helen and Frank Altschul.
+Overbrook today is managed by its President and CEO and is supported by his six-member staff.
+It remains a family-led foundation with Directors being third and fourth generation descendants of Helen and Frank Altschul and their spouses.
 In 2010, the Board recommitted the Foundation to its mission as “a progressive family foundation that supports organizations advancing human rights and conserving the natural environment.”
-Its human rights programs focus on the domestic human rights movement, women's and LGBT rights, defending human rights defenders in Latin America, and media as a central component of a functioning democracy.
-Its environment program targets support for conservation of biodiversity in Latin America and sustainable consumption practices, especially conservation of energy, in the U.S. Most recently, the Foundation has taken on initiatives to support progressive movement building and efforts to combat the undue influence of moneyed interests within the United States' democracy.
+Its human rights programs focused on gender and LGBT rights, defending human rights defenders in Latin America, and media as a central component of a functioning democracy.
+Its environment program targeted conservation of biodiversity in Latin America and sustainable consumption practices, especially conservation of energy, in the United States.

 Header Photo: Helen Altschul - Courtesy of the Barnard Archives and Special Collections; Frank Altschul - Courtesy of the Council on Foreign Relations, Portrait by Denne Keiler.